-Accelerated Option in Unmanned and Autonomous Systems Engineering
+Accelerated Unmanned and Autonomous Systems Engineering Option

 For exceptional students enrolled in an engineering Bachelor of Science degree program, the Master of Science in Unmanned and Autonomous Systems Engineering (MSUASE) program offers the opportunity to pursue a combined Master of Science degree program.
 In this option, up to nine hours of graduate coursework may be taken to fulfill undergraduate technical elective requirements.
 These hours will count toward both the BS and MS degree requirements provided that the student is enrolled in the accelerated MS option and receives a B or better in the course.
 Graduate courses taken for technical elective credit must be selected from the list of MSUASE Core courses listed below.